Kesthecat/bootcamp-final-project-ParksRoadTripPlanner/README.md

 ![Trip creation and Review Leaving](gif/signedInFeatures.gif)

 <h3>Viewing a saved trip</h3>
 The user is redirected to the trip details page once a trip is successfully saved.
 A trip can also be access from the user's page.
 The trip page provides driving metrics between stops as well as the total driving metrics, the route displayed on Google Map and the park waypoints are clickable links that bring the user to the park page.
-Only the Delete button works at this point.

 ![Trip page](gif/TripInfoAndDeleting.gif)

 <h3>User page</h3>
-The only current function is the trip delete button.
-Other features are stretch goals for now.
+User's saved trips can be deleted from this page.

 ![User page](gif/UserPageDeletingTrip.gif)